Vodafone CFO: We are investing to capture growth opportunity

-Vodafone (VOD.L) said it would increase investment in the mid-term because it saw growth opportunities in its markets in Europe and Africa.
+LONDON (Reuters) - Vodafone said it would increase investment in the mid-term because it saw growth opportunities in its markets in Europe and Africa.

 “We are investing more because we see growth,” Chief Financial Officer Margherita Della Valle told reporters on Tuesday.